 This endpoint uses a simple SQL query to fetch the most recent pools.
 The LIMIT 10 clause ensures we don’t return too much data at once.
 In a production environment, you might want to add pagination and filtering options.

-Adding the Owner Queries Endpoint
+Adding the Owner Changed Endpoint

-app.get("/api/owner-queries", async (c) => {
+app.get("/api/owner-changed", async (c) => {

 try {